cpske/ISP/software-process/index.md

     - constraint: For a game, the deadline might be Nov 1 for the Christmas shopping season.
 For a NASA space mission, time is dictated by the entire project -- they can't wait for software to be ready.
     - negiotiable:

-## Fifth Dimension: Process
+## Fifth Dimension of a Software Project: Process

 * How can you reduce time or effort with reducing scope or quality?
 * Can you improve quality without increasing effort or time?

-One way is a change in technology: a different language or better development tools (IDE instead of a text editor).
+One way is a change in technology: a different language or better development tools.
 But these usually don't have a big effect.

 Another factor is training and education.
 That takes time, so it may not help a current project.